dongjs/dongjs.github.io/_posts/2015-12-22-poem-hard-to-please.md

 ---
-layout: default
+layout: post
-title: Hard to Please (poem)
+title: Hard to Please
 ---

-# Hard to Please

 > i don't like how big space is but i would also
 > not like it if space were small. there is just